Student Eligibility to Apply for Off-Campus Programs

 - Demonstrated emotional stability and maturity, indicating the ability to lead a stable, responsible and healthy lifestyle.
 The International Programs office may therefore consult with the relevant college personnel for advice concerning, but not limited to, recent and serious medical or emotional problems, recent and serious violations of acceptable community behavior such as substance abuse, threats of physical harm, damage or destruction of property, sexual assault.
 Students on social probation are not eligible to participate.

 - Academic Status.
-Students who are on academic probation are not considered eligible to participate on off-campus Programs.
+Students who are on academic probation are not considered eligible to apply to or to participate in off-campus Programs.

 - Financial Aid.
 Eligible students may apply their Earlham financial aid toward one Earlham or Earlham-approved Program.
 Off-campus study must be part of the 8 semesters of aid.